Camden Yards Sports Complex: Baltimore Marathon

 The Camden Yards Sports Complex is home of the Baltimore Marathon, which is arguably "one of the best races on the east coast."
-In 2016, the race will start on October 15 and features a variety of different races.
+In 2016, the event started on October 15 and featured a variety of different races.
 The Baltimore Marathon includes the full marathon, half marathon, team relay, 5K, kid's fun run, and the BaltiMORON-a-Thon.
 People of all ages can participate in specific events (according to age) and prices range from $15 to $280.
 The race began in 2001, and still follows the same course as the original race.
 It begins at Oriole Park at Camden Yards then winds its way through the streets of Baltimore passing by the Inner Harbor, Fells Point, Patterson Park, and many other sites in the city, ending in the same spot it began.
 The race is a total of 26.219 miles long.
 At the finish line in 2012, both the male and female winners received a prize of $25,000.
 The race has greatly evolved from the first Maryland Marathon in 1973.

 African American Festival

 The Camden Yards Sports Complex is also home to the African American Festival (or Afram).
 The African American Festival is a social gathering of the people of Baltimore where they come to celebrate African American music and culture.
 The festival is filled with various artists including poets, singers, rappers, entrepreneurs and other performers.
 The African American Festival has been taking place since 1976 and has featured appearances from people such as Ray Lewis, Vivica A. Fox, Elise Neal, Traci Braxton, the rapper Common, and much more.
-There is fun and games for children to participate in and everyone enjoys the family oriented vibe.
+There is fun and games for children to participate in and everyone enjoys the family-oriented vibe.
 It is one of the largest cultural events on the east coast and welcomes more than 350,000 people annually every summer.
 There is usually more than 150 vendors and two stages for entertainment.
 The African American Festival is a huge attraction each year.